zacharycohn/acqstack-journeymap/_pages/external-clients/award.md

 Once all that is done, you can schedule the kickoff with the vendor, the client, and NCR.
 NCR has a 15 minute-or-so agenda they will go through, then turn it over to you and the client.

 Perform any necessary external communications about this award and debrief unsuccessful vendors.

+### How long does this process usually take?
+A few days.

 ### Who is involved in this stage?